 For many people religion is a problem; religion is a synonym of a long set of restrictions; religion is a natural enemy of freedom and individual liberties.
 Even for religious people religion is not always easy.

-Let’s first see how al-muhsinoon (the good) are described in the Quran and then we’ll see whether you and I can attain that.
+Let’s first see how al-muhsinoon (the good), which is a general term, are described in the Quran and then we’ll see whether you and I can attain that.
 Let’s just dream a bit !

 If anyone tells me about reason and obscurantism, well, I tell him that there are things that can never be rationalized.
 If you ever have to go through a real love experience, chances are that you will be confronted with situations where reason can’t help.

 That’s why I devoted the previous chapter to intention (good or bad faith).
 And I posed the question : what do I care about ?
 What do I want ?